Working group DeepSea Monitoring

-Our group consists of natural scientists (from the fields of geology, geochemistry, geophysics, oceanography, environmental sciences), software engineers and data scientists (from computer science and statistics, people who use e.g. signal processing, photogrammetry or machine learning to extract knowledge from data) and technicians (in geochemical laboratory analysis, electronics and precision engineering) and thus covers a wide field with regard to technology development, generation and evaluation of data to answer our scientific questions.
+Our working group consists of natural scientists (from the fields of geology, geochemistry, geophysics, biology, oceanography, environmental sciences), software engineers and data scientists (from computer science and statistics, people who use e.g. signal processing, photogrammetry or machine learning to extract knowledge from data) and technicians (in geochemical laboratory analysis, electronics and engineering). signal processing, photogrammetry or machine learning to extract knowledge from data) and technicians (in geochemical laboratory analysis, electronics and precision mechanics), thus covering a broad field in terms of technology development, the generation and evaluation of data to answer our scientific questions.

 Our topics